 We’ve all found ourselves in uncomfortable situations at work, from office politics to the endless power struggle over the thermostat.
-But what happens when you’re confronted with suspicious activity coming from a guest, customer, or vagrant?
+But what happens when you’re confronted with suspicious activity coming from a guest or customer?

 You want to believe the best in everyone, and you also assume that every person who enters your lobby is there with good intentions.
 Unfortunately, that’s not always the case.
 Some people with bad intentions enter through your doors, and then what happens?
 Do you confront them?
 Do you call security?
 Do you observe?